Urigo/angular-meteor/README.md

 ````

 Notes:
-- The compilers are part of this package.
+- The compilers are part of this package
 - Meteor 1.2 does not have modules loader, so you need to use SystemJS as modules loader (comes with this package!)

 ### Import Angular2 into your app:
-Package supports TypeScript and Babel (.jsx file extension) as languages for development with Angular 2.
+Package assumes TypeScript as the main language for development with Angular 2.

 ES6 modules are supported via CommonsJS (starting in Meteor 1.3) module loader library.

-To start, create `app.ts` file, import `Component` and `View` and then bootstrap the app:
+To start, create `client/app.ts` file, import `Component` and `View` and then bootstrap the app:
 ````ts
     import {Component, View} from 'angular2/core';
     import {bootstrap} from 'angular2/bootstrap';